redsauce117/websitethemes/README.md

 Then click the "Install the usercss" link on one of the themes below.

+**[IMPORTANT] To edit theme settings, click on the extention icon and then click on the gear next to the theme you're using.**

 ## e621/e926
 **Description:** Modernizes, fixes, and improves the look of the website.